The Parish Finance Council oversees the administration of the Parish and Parish property. Meetings are scheduled on the third Thursday of each month.

-This class meets during the school year.
+St. James has multiple Adult Faith Formation offerings during the year.
 Attendees study scripture from a distinctively Catholic perspective, discuss hot topics of the day and gain a deeper understanding of their faith.
 There are weekly opportunities available daytime/evening throughout the year.
-See Weekly Bulletin for scheduled topics.
+Please see the weekly bulletin for scheduled offerings.

 This class meets for ten weeks beginning in January and is the first step in the Christian Initiation process.

 The Rite of Christian Initiation of Adults is designed for adults, who after hearing the Mystery of Christ proclaimed, consciously and freely seek the living God and wish to enter the way of faith and conversion as the Holy Spirit opens their hearts.
 This class leads to full membership in the Catholic Church.
-The class meets on Tuesday nights from August until the Easter season.
+The class meets on Tuesday nights starting September 14, 2021 until the Easter season.

 Knights of Columbus: